Lending Club Investing Review: Pros, Cons, and How the P2P Platform Works

 Lending Club is an online platform where you can log in, view all sorts of different loans, and choose which ones you wanted to invest in.
 The borrowers aren’t just your neighbors, they are people all over the country.

-As with any investment strategy, I think it’s important to come in with a skeptical approach.
+As with any investment strategy, I think it’s important to come in with a healthy dose of skepticism.
 I’ve been around the investment industry for a while and have seen many investment strategies fall short of expectations.

 In this post I’m going to share my thoughts on Lending Club Investing strategies from an investor’s perspective.

 1. Potentially higher returns than other fixed income: Possible to get higher returns than other types of traditional fixed-income investments.